-Beach “Ploče” is located 1km from beach Trsteno (9 kilometers from Budva).
-It is located in the central part of the Montenegrin coast, with the area of 10,000 m2.
-The beach is composed of rocky and sandy parts.
+Beach “Ploče” is located 1 km from beach Trsteno (9 kilometers from Budva) in the central part of the Montenegrin coast, with an area of 10,000 m2.
+The beach is composed of rocky and pebbled parts.
 Rocky part dominated pools for children and adults.
 There are 4 swimming pools, a restaurant, 2 beach bars, and free car parking with 500 car park lots.

 RIČARDOVA GLAVA BEACH (BRIJEG OD BUDVE) AND PIZANA BEACH

-There are town small beaches right in front of the old town of Budva "Brijeg od Budve" (Budva's hill), with a much more modern nickname Richardova glava (Richard's Head).
+There is a town small beach right in front of the old town of Budva "Brijeg od Budve" (Budva's hill), with a much more modern nickname Richardova glava (Richard's Head).
 This popular beach lies underneath the walls of the Old Town, next to the square in front of the Land Gate.
-The hundred meter long pebble beach is almost always packed and is the location for many parties as well as Pizana beach.
-Pizana is the most popular beach among the local people from the old town.
+The beach was named after Richard Widmark, a popular Hollywood star from the 1960s, who shot the film "Long Ships" in Budva.

 ST. NIKOLA BEACH

-ST STEFAN BEACH
+ST. STEFAN BEACH

-CRVENA GLAVICA BEACH
+CRVENA GLAVICA AND GALION BEACH

 PERAZIĆA DO BEACH